 Currency risk is the risk that the fair value or future cash flows of a financial instrument will fluctuate because of changes in foreign exchange rates.
 The Foundation limits its exposure to changes in currency by having limits on holdings in foreign investments.
-At year end, no foreign based investments were held.
+At March 31, 2021, 28% of its investments were held in global equity funds.